dmbarbour/wikilon/docs/AwelonLang.md

             [C][L][R]if == [L][R]C      if = [] b b a i
             [F]i == F                   i = [] w a d
             [A][B]w == [B][A]           w = [] b a

-In this implementation, final `return` versus intermediate `yield` are distinguished via optional continuation.
-Deep procedural abstractions often result in `yield [X] cseq [Y] cseq [Z] cseq` patterns.
-The resulting continuation is represented by a reverse-ordered list `[[Z] [[Y] [[X] [null] cons] cons] cons]`.
-We can fold this list to `[X [Y [Z] cseq] cseq]`.
-(For contrast, if we start with `yield = [[return] some]`, we're likely to end with `[return [X] cseq [Y] cseq [Z] cseq]`, which is unfriendly for projections and performance.)
+Normally, `yield` will be encapsulated within the definition of basic operations like `[Var] [Val] write`.
+Thus, in normal code, only `return` is explicitly visible, and would usually appear only as the final step of a command sequence.
+The continuation when yielding is captured into a reverse-ordered list.
+This intermediate representation simplifies deep procedural abstractions which easily result in patterns like `yield [X] cseq [Y] cseq [Z] cseq`.
+By processing these continuations in reverse order, we can construct the performance and projection friendly `[X [Y [Z] cseq] cseq]`.

-The biggest challenge for monadic programming in Awelon is static type safety.
-Without fancy dependent types or generalized algebraic data types, it's difficult to validate request-response patterns where the response type depends upon the request.
+The biggest remaining challenge for monadic programming in Awelon is static type safety.
+Without fancy dependent types, or at least generalized algebraic data types, it's difficult to validate safety of request-response patterns where a response type should upon the request (e.g. where type of a variable read depends on the variable).
 Eventually, hopefully, Awelon systems will support sufficiently advanced types.
-But in the interim, we must either accept risk of runtime type errors or model operations such that we have simple homogeneous types.
+But in the interim, we'll either accept risk of runtime type errors or model operations such that we have simple homogeneous types.

+## High Performance Computing

+Effective support for High Performance Computing (HPC) is essential for many problem domains: machine learning, graphics processing, physics simulations, and so on.
+Minimally, we should support both task-parallel cloud computing and data-parallel GPGPU computing.

+This section describes how we might support HPC in Awelon.

+### Kahn Process Networks

+[Kahn Process Networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks) are model for deterministic, distributed computation.
+KPNs are excellent for event stream processing, task parallelism, and cloud computing.
+KPNs are monotonic - we can add an input without invalidating prior outputs.
+Because KPN behavior is independent of the process scheduler, accelerators can use opportunistic scheduling and buffering based on physical data races.
+KPNs offer a tremendous boost in expressiveness compared to `(par)` annotations.

+I propose we model KPNs monadically.
+The monad can abstract process behavior and encapsulate state, and we can focus *Acceleration* on just a few monadic operators.
+A preliminary monadic API sketch:

+        read : Port a -> KPN a
+        write : Port a -> a -> KPN ()
+        wire : Port a -> Port b -> (a -> b) -> KPN ()
+        fork : ProcName -> KPN () -> KPN ()
+        type Port a = Outer PortName | Inner (ProcName * PortName)

+This API uses second-class ports with external wiring to control connectivity.
+A process is only able to reference its external ports and those of its immediate `fork` children.
+We could easily extend this API with bounded buffers and temporal semantics to simplify memory control and reactive behavior.
+I'm hand-waving over type safety here - initial accelerators could use dynamic types if needed.

+Acceleration of a `eval-kpn` function might then be implemented by instantiating an interpreter-intrinsic KPN "object" with a distinct method for each operator.
+This object may use queues and threads under the hood, or even distributed nodes if the scale is sufficient, so long as the observed results match the reference implementation.
+We can also leverage the monotonicity of KPNs to evaluate them incrementally, awaiting first output on a given port.

+*Aside:* KPNs do not admit network disruption.
+But they're pure, so we can recompute if needed, and perhaps maintain checkpoints for a long-running computation.

+### Accelerators for Data Parallelism

+A simple approach to data parallelism is to push structured binary data and operations to a specialized remote processor.
+When we're done computing, we can fetch the binary result.
+In Awelon, we can model this communication as a monadic API.
+Insofar as the remote computation is deterministic and confined, we can *Accelerate* evaluation, perhaps leveraging an available GPGPU or a CPU with SIMD extensions.

+The main difficulty is developing a suitable model of the remote processor (the set of operations, data types, stacks or registers or channels, etc.).
+This is essentially a language design problem.
+We may seek inspiration from linear algebra, collections-oriented languages like APL and J, or perhaps Haskell's [accelerate](http://hackage.haskell.org/package/accelerate) or [lambda cube](http://lambdacube3d.com/) packages.
+Certainly, we're more likely to pay for those communication overheads if small operations correspond to expensive computations.

+Intriguingly, we could extend this idea to communicating with *multiple* processors, and orchestrating deterministic communications between them.
+This would make it possible to partition a large or streaming data computation across multiple GPGPUs without transitioning large volumes of data through the Awelon processor.

+## Arrays and In-Place Mutation

+Awelon accelerators could represent lists as arrays.
+For unique arrays - where we have only one reference - we could feasibly accelerate indexing operators to mutate the array in place.
+This idea can extend to tuples and records, too.
+It is feasible to statically track uniqueness and typefully enforce these nice performance properties.
+It's also feasible to just use reference-counted arrays and dynamically optimize if we know we have a single reference.

+Alternatively, we could adapt and accelerate Haskell's [ST monad](http://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Monad-ST.html), accelerating a `run-st` handler over a small set of monadic operators.
+ST has an advantage of being explicit, but it's also unfriendly to parallelism or incremental input.

+I favor uniqueness types over ST, but the latter might be an easier start.
+Either way we approach it, effective support for arrays and in-place mutation would be convenient for performance of many algorithms like union-find, hash-based duplicate detection, or optimizing initial construction of a search tree.

 ## Labeled Data and Records